 - Email your completed PLAR Self-assessment form and Application for PLAR form to your department co-ordinator.
 You are encouraged to send a copy of your current resumé as well.

 - If there are no issues, the co-ordinator will sign your application form and send all your documents to the Registrar's Office.
 The Registrar's Office will apply the administrative fee to your student account.
 (PLAR fees are non-refundable and not eligible for the employee discount.)

 - Once your PLAR application is processed, the co-ordinator will advise you on how you will need to complete your PLAR assessment and will establish a timeline for completion.
 Your learning may be assessed by one, or a combination of, the following methods:

 - portfolio of work that demonstrates your skills

 Your learning will be evaluated and, if credit is granted, you will receive a grade for your assessment.
 This grade will appear on your transcript and will be included in any grade point average (GPA) calculations (if applicable).

-For more information, visit the Prior Learning Assessment and Recognition (PLAR) web page of the main George Brown College website.
+For more information, visit the college-wide Prior Learning Assessment and Recognition (PLAR) web page.